LynxCrew/ZeroG-Mods/README.md

-Different mods for ZeroF Printers
+Different mods for ZeroG Printers